 While away an afternoon in a sleepy town square with a full stomach and the sun on your face, breathe in the pure mountain air, crane your neck watching a flock of flamingos return to their marshland home or the fireworks lighting up the night sky, splash through the warm shallows or dive down into the silent marine world below, sniff the air for the aroma of herbs and lavender, savour a local wine and relax.

-Languedoc & Roussillon
+Holidays in Languedoc & Roussillon

 Languedoc and Roussillon at a Glance